iterative/dvc.org/content/docs/studio/user-guide/model-registry/view-models.md

 Iterative Studio consolidates the stages of all the models in the registry, and provides a way to filter models by stages.

-Iterative Studio consolidates the frameworks of all the models in the registry, and provides a way to filter models by framework.
+Iterative Studio also consolidates the frameworks of all the models in the registry, and provides a way to filter models by framework.
 Note that the framework of a model is identified by Iterative’s model deployment tool [MLEM].
-If you have not used MLEM, then Iterative Studio will use a generic framework label (`G`) to indicate that the model framework was not identified, and that the model was registered using GTO.
+If you have not used MLEM, then Iterative Studio will use a generic framework label (`G`) to indicate that the model framework was not identified, and that the model was registered using [GTO].

 ## Model details page: